Lone-Star-CyFair/Lone-Star-CyFair.github.io/articles/intro/index1.md

 <figcaption>Last updated: June 2, 2021</figcaption>

 # Intro to Python
+If you've not read the previous article, I encourage you to go [back](index.html) and read it.

 This is the first of many articles.
 The goal of these articles is to introduce you to Python quick and easy, and by the end of these articles, you should have written your first game, Hangman!
 But first, we must cover the basics.

 ## Installation